Skip to content

 Licence This program is free software: you can redistribute it and/or modify it under the terms of the GNU General Public License as published by the Free Software Foundation, either version 3 of the License, or (at your option) any later version.
 This program is distributed in the hope that it will be useful, but WITHOUT ANY WARRANTY; without even the implied warranty of MERCHANTABILITY or FITNESS FOR A PARTICULAR PURPOSE.
 See the GNU General Public License for more details.
 You should have received a copy of the GNU General Public License along with this program.
 If not, see https://www.gnu.org/licenses.

 The package For using the package, download the file RaduRK.m, which can be found at Place this file into a directory where Mathematica will find it.
-For a demonstration of how to use the package see For more ambitious examples, see: The package requires the following packages: 4ti2, math4ti2.m.
-See literature below for installation instructions.
+For a demonstration of how to use the package see For more ambitious examples, see: The package requires 4ti2 and math4ti2.m, see installation instructions.

 Literature Instructions for the proper installation for these packages and RaduRK can be found in the following paper: For details concerning the design of the algorithm, consult the following: